ybzhang0/ybzhang0.github.io/_pages/about.md

 I completed my undergraduate studies at Northwestern Polytechnical University.
 Both my master's and Ph.D. studies were conducted at Nanjing University under the guidance of Professor Yaojun Chen.
 Meanwhile, my Ph.D. studies also took place at the University of Twente (The Netherlands), where I was advised by Professor Hajo Broersma.

-Feel free to contact me at ybzhang(at)hebtu.edu.cn, and I am happy to serve as a reviewer for manuscripts in Ramsey theory and graph theory.
+Feel free to contact me at ybzhang(at)hebtu.edu.cn, and I am happy to serve as a reviewer for manuscripts in Ramsey theory and extremal graph theory.

 Papers accepted
 ======